Academic Integrity at ATU

 Integrity is a value that should be a part of every academic endeavor at Arkansas Tech University.
 Integrity is a key characteristic in any leader, regardless of the situation.
 Individuals with high integrity as well as strong ethics will not only be able to trust themselves, but also demonstrate their honesty and trustworthiness to their fellow students and coworkers now and in the future.
 It is extremely important to be able to make a decision and be assured that it was a decision based on a strong moral compass.
 Having a reputation rich in fairness will show that, when an ethical dilemma arises, your decisions are honorably made.

 Additionally, acting with high academic integrity adds value and validity to your degree.
 Acting with integrity throughout the academic career will add to the human capital of a student.
-Employers seek out graduates that can carry out the mission of the company; thus, living ethically and using strong judgement as a student will provide a strong foundation for excelling into a well-built and righteous person for years after obtaining a degree.
+Employers seek out graduates that can carry out the mission of the company; thus, living ethically and using strong judgment as a student will provide a strong foundation for excelling into a well-built and righteous person for years after obtaining a degree.

 Code of Academic Integrity